 This dish is a must-keep, and promises subtle but distinct flavours mixed together.
 The pumpkin’s subtle flavour, the rosemary distinct flavour, a little chilli and the sundried tomatoes are wonderful companions to this marriage.
-Very child friendly (I remove the chilli seeds from the chilli).
+All in all a light pasta dish.

 400g fresh pumpkin (the more orange in colour the better), chopped into small squares

 2 to 3 cloves garlic

 1 cup (250 ml) vegetable stock (you might need a little more)

 1 red chilli (remove seeds if you don’t want it hot)

 2 to 3 sprigs fresh rosemary (not dried)

 - Heat your olive oil, then add the garlic, rosemary and chilli.
 Stir them on a low heat for a minute or so, then add the pumpkin, and a little more olive oil and the tomato puree.